 In his lifetime, Mr. Iyengar authored many books, including his seminal book, Light on Yoga, which has been continuously in print since 1966 and is an international bestseller.
 Among his other influential titles are Light on Pranayama, Light on the Yoga Sutras of Patanjali, and Light on Life.

 Promoting yoga as an art, science, and philosophy, Mr. Iyengar made yoga accessible to ordinary people worldwide, regardless of race, gender, age, or religion.
-He opened the Ramamani Iyengar Memorial Yoga Institute (RIMYI) in Pune, India, in 1975.
-The institute was named in honor of his beloved wife, Ramamani Iyengar, who passed in 1973.
+He opened the Ramamani Iyengar Memorial Yoga Institute (RIMYI) in Pune, India 1975.
+The institute was named to honor his beloved wife, Ramamani Iyengar, who passed in 1973.

-Since it's opening, students from all over the globe have flocked to RIMYI to study with B.K.S.
+Since its opening, students from all over the globe have flocked to RIMYI to study with B.K.S.
 Iyengar.
-The institute continues to hold daily classes for students and and for certified teachers of Iyengar Yoga taught by the dedicated and knowledgeable Iyengar family of teachers.
+The institute continues to hold daily classes for students and certified teachers of Iyengar Yoga taught by the dedicated and knowledgeable Iyengar family of teachers.